Healthcare Social Network. Share Knowledge, Be Discovered, Find Opportunities. Join Now

 Hepatitis C Virus Infection Facts

 Hepatitis C virus causes liver inflammation leading to reduced liver function and liver failure.
 Approximately 3.2 million people in the United States have chronic hepatitis C (HCV) infection and it is the most common blood borne disease.
 It is transmitted through exposure to infected blood from blood transfusions or injected drugs.
 Sexual transmission, occupational, and perinatal exposure also occur.
 Here are some other facts about hepatitis C infection.

-Side effects from combination ribavarin and interferon treatment include:
+Side effects from combination ribavirin and interferon treatment include:

 New Drugs for Treatment of Hepatitis C

 Since 2011 the FDA has approved 4 direct-acting antiviral drugs for treatment of hepatitis C virus.
 Victrelis (boceprevir) and Incivek (telaprevir) are protease inhibitors approved in 2011.
 In November 2013 the FDA approved Olysio (simeprevir) another protease inhibitor and in December 2013 Sovaldi (sofosbuvir), a nucleotide analog inhibitor, was approved.
 These new hepatitis treatments advance the treatment of hepatitis by providing better antiviral response rates than interferon and ribavirin combinations alone.